DAddYE/do/README.md

 * see perfectly what's happening on my remote servers
 * highly focus on smart actions, upload, download, sudo, replace.
 * manage easily more than one server at same time
-* use same syntax to manage local tasks
+* a use same syntax to manage local tasks

 ## DO - Installation and Setup